GeorgePimpleton/Win32-games/README.md

 I've been working with the games source code from both books for years, plinking around and trying out newer C++ features as I've run across them.
 Most of the example code is the same between the books, so I've combined the examples into one representative example for each chapter.

+The main difference between the books is the orientation of the animated sprite bitmaps.
+When dealing with animated sprites all the source code is from the 2004 book.

 ### Notes

 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.